lordsharks/joe/README.txt

-Miniport by HTML5 UP
-html5up.net | @ajlkn
+Mini Portfolio by ShaQs
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the MIT licence

 A super simple responsive portfolio template.
 It's only a single page because hey, sometimes